 3. Get Reserved Seating

 I absolutely love the Christmas Town shows.
 And if you do, too, then getting Reserved Seating is very important if you do go on the weekend.
 Though this can be useful during the week, too, because Christmas Town is so popular.
-You can buy Reserved Seating for $5/person/show online and this is important because the theaters do fill up (last Saturday, I was not able to see one of the showings of Scrooge No More because the theater filled up).
-If you don’t want to spend the $5, then I recommend getting to the shows about 45-30 minutes ahead of time to ensure a seat.
+You can buy Reserved Seating for and this is important because the theaters do fill up (last Saturday, I was not able to see one of the showings of Scrooge No More because the theater filled up).
+If you don’t want to spend the extra money, then I recommend getting to the shows about 45-30 minutes ahead of time to ensure a seat.
 If you don’t want to wait that long you can consider either risking it (because you might get lucky and get a seat no problem) or just buying the Reserved Seating, especially for the shows you most want to see.

 4. Wear warm clothing